 What Is Whiplash?

-Whiplash is one of the most common accidents to occur after an accident.
-What happens is the sudden impact of the car accident causes your neck to jerk forward and back, tearing muscles and tendons in your neck.
+Rear-end car accidents are the most common cause of whiplash injuries.
+The sudden and forceful impact of the car accident causes your neck to jerk forward and back, tearing muscles and tendons in your neck.
 The only treatments available usually involve use of a neck brace, massage, and painkillers.

 Insurance companies refer to whiplash injuries from car accidents as MIST cases—minor impact, soft tissue.
 Insurance companies often try to underpay these claims because proving soft tissue damage is harder for claimants.
 That's why it's vital for you to get a lawyer who can get you the scans and tests needed to prove your injury.

 For help with your whiplash injuries and to file a claim with an insurance company, call the CrashGal!
-Dial (956) 232-2349 or use our short online form to talk with an attorney at 956 Abogada.
+Dial (956) 232-2349 or use our short online form to talk with an attorney at Texas Abogada Leah Wise.